MrPrimate/ddb-adventure-muncher/README.md

-# DDB Adventure Muncher Public Beta
+# DDB Adventure Muncher

-This is a Public Beta release.
+This is considered Beta software.
 It does not yet have the polish, documentation or support of a fully released product, and you may encounter bugs/just not work for you.

 ## How?